Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week3/day1/exercise2/description.md

 #### Add languages

 Extending the previous exercise add the possibility to add a new language.
-Infact the app should start with no language saved in memory.

 Example of usage: